 CITY OF NEZPERCE, IDAHO

-MINUTES OF A PUBLIC HEARING AND REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON January 13, 2020.
+MINUTES OF THE REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON April 13, 2020.

 PLACE: Nezperce City Hall, 606 Maple Street.